xnlou/etl-database/README.md

 The **Client ETL Workflow Project** establishes an automated Extract, Transform, Load (ETL) pipeline on a Linux Mint Desktop, designed for managing client data workflows in a homelab environment.
 The pipeline automates data ingestion, processing, and reporting, ensuring secure and efficient handling of client data.
 Key functionalities include:

 - **Web Scraping**: Extracts data from static websites (e.g., MeetMax event pages) using Python scripts like `meetmax_url_check.py`.
+- **Gmail Inbox Processing**: Monitors a Gmail account for incoming emails that match database-defined criteria, downloads their content and attachments, and organizes them for further processing.
 - **File Conversion**: Converts client XLS/XLSX files to CSV using `xls_to_csv.py` with `openpyxl` and `xlrd`.
 - **Data Processing and Loading**: Transforms data using `pandas` and loads it into a PostgreSQL database via `generic_import.py` with `psycopg2`.
-- **Email Reporting**: Supports automated email notifications for job status or data summaries using `smtplib` (to be implemented).
+- **Email Reporting**: Supports automated email notifications for job status or data summaries using `smtplib`.
 - **Secure File Exchange**: Facilitates client file sharing via SFTP or cloud-based solutions, with strong authentication and encryption.

 ### Project Goals
-- **Automation**: Executes weekly ETL runs with minimal maintenance using Bash and Python scripts, scheduled via cron.
+- **Automation**: Executes daily and weekly ETL runs with minimal maintenance using Bash and Python scripts, scheduled via cron.
 - **Security**: Implements SSL/TLS for database and email interactions, uses strong authentication, and secures file permissions.
 - **Scalability**: Handles light data volumes (~1–10 MB/run) with flexibility for moderate growth.
 - **Traceability**: Logs all operations to CSV, TXT, and PostgreSQL for debugging and monitoring.